 Be sure you know your ruler foot size before ordering.
 This ruler is made for 1/2 inch diameter ruler feet.It will NOT fit 9/16" diameter feet, such as on the original Gammill or APQS machines.

-This ruler is available only in 1/4 inch thickness, so if you have a low shank ruler foot, you will not be able to place the Line Tamer behind the ruler foot when free motion quilting, as there is not enough clearance.
-If you wish another size of the Line Tamer, you can visit fourpawsquilting.com.
+This ruler is available by us only in 1/4 inch thickness, so if you have a low shank ruler foot, you will not be able to place the Line Tamer behind the ruler foot when free motion quilting, as there is not enough clearance.
+If you wish another thickness of the Line Tamer designed for low shank ruler feet, you can visit fourpawsquilting.com.
+They also carry other lengths of Line Tamer rulers, such as the 7.5 inch long ruler.

 Stitch in the Ditch, Cross Hatching